ttop32/VideoSlidePuzzle/README.md

 - support simultaneous movement on same row tiles

 # How to play
-- touch image tile to move sliding puzzle tile
+- touch image tile to move sliding puzzle tile to empty space
-- sliding puzzle tile can be moved to fill empty space
 - sliding puzzle game is solved when all splitted tile is in ordered position